Skip to main content

 The Highway Safety Act

-It gives power to the federal government to oversee, among other things, vehicle registration, driver licensing, highway construction and maintenance, and car safety.
-Any new car assessment program implemented in the country must conform to the rules and regulations highlighted in the Highway Safety Code.
+The Highway Safety Code empowers the federal government to oversee vehicle registration, driver licensing, highway construction and maintenance, and car safety.
+Any new car assessment program implemented in the country must conform to the rules and regulations highlighted in the Code.

 Origins of the Car Assessment Program

-The new car assessment program is a government initiative that was started in 1979 to evaluate new vehicle designs, with special emphasis on performance in the event of serious road crashes.
-It was aimed at forcing automakers to put more effort into building safer cars for the public.
+The new car assessment program is a government initiative started in 1979 to evaluate new vehicle designs, with special emphasis on performance in the event of serious road crashes.
+It aims to force automakers to put more effort into building safer cars for the public.

-With time, this program has grown and made improvements in its testing procedures, rating systems, crash test results facilitation, and its information delivery system for consumers.
+With time, this program has grown and improved its testing procedures, rating systems, facilitation of crash test results, and information delivery system for consumers.

 One of the first standard crash tests was conducted in May 1979, and the results of this frontal crash test were published in October of that same year.